Artesian Wells Classical Tutorials is a live, internet tutorial service offering classes in Latin and the Great

 in chapters 1-22 of Wheelock's Latin).

-Books 1 and 2 (or by special arrangement).
+Prerequisite: Great Books 1, 2, and 3 (or by special arrangement).
 National Latin Exam Preparation:

 This short course (mid-January through mid-March) prepares students to take the National Latin Exam in March, including overviews

 of various areas of Roman history, geography, culture, mythology, conversational Latin, Latin still in use today (derivatives,

 Latin sayings, etc.), and practice taking previous exams.

 Prerequisite: Students must be currently enrolled in

 a Latin class.
 Students studying Latin with other tutors are welcome to join us for the NLE preparation course!